 Flow Cytometry Core

-The FCC trains all core users to ensure safe operation of the instruments and successful collection of data.
+The Flow Cytometry Core (FCC) supplies flow cytometry instrumentation, experimental protocols, technical support, maintenance, and administration for instruments that are intensively used in a variety of research endeavors.
+Much of the immunology, cell biology, and infectious disease work carried out at the CNPRC employs FCC services.
+The FCC receives frequent requests for consultation on experiments that push the boundaries of current knowledge or that require specialized information about cellular phenotypes in macaques.
+The FCC can often provide guidance and preliminary data or can consult on plans for developing appropriate panels and analytic approaches.
+The FCC trains all core users to ensure the safe operation of the instruments and the successful collection of data.
 Crucially, the FCC also provides in-person, on-site support during extended business hours.
 On-site support is provided so that user difficulties can be addressed quickly and the machines can remain continuously operational.

 • flowClean is an algorithm to track subset frequency changes within a sample during acquisition, and flag time periods with fluorescence perturbations leading to the emergence of false populations.
 Aberrant time periods are reported as a new parameter and added to a revised data file, allowing users to easily review and exclude those events from further analysis.

-Due to Mr. Rourke’s constant, on-site availability, most users can be trained within 72 hours of his or her first request.
-One hour of initial training with only minimal data collection is provided, followed by one to several hours of use in the presence of Mr. Rourke, depending on the user’s previous experience and aptitude.
-Training can be also be provided to established researchers seeking to utilize flow cytometry as a new tool, as well as to pilot project recipients and visiting scientists using nonhuman primates for a wide range of research applications.
+Training can also be provided to established researchers seeking to utilize flow cytometry as a new tool, as well as to pilot project recipients and visiting scientists using nonhuman primates for a wide range of research applications.
+Training and consultation in data analysis are provided by Dr. Hartigan-O’Connor

 Core Acknowledgment

 Please properly acknowledge the CNPRC Flow Cytometry Core for contributions to your grants and publications.
-Acknowledgment provides a visible measure of the impact of the core, and supports our own efforts to obtain financial and other support.
+Acknowledgment provides a visible measure of the impact of the core and supports our own efforts to obtain financial and other support.

 When to Acknowledge